sapegin/washingcode-book/manuscript/book.md

 ## Wait with abstractions (let abstractions grow)

-- Avoid premature abstractions.
+TODO: Avoid premature abstractions.
 Let abstraction grow (???) — feel the pain first, wrong abstraction is worse than copy paste.

+TODO: Write code that is easy to delete

-When you have two or three similar pieces of code, it may be still to early to introduce an abstraction.
+We, developers, hate to do the same work twice. _Don’t repeat yourself_ (DRY) is our mantra.
+But when you have two or three similar pieces of code, it may be still to early to introduce an abstraction, no matter how tempting it is.

-Code duplication isn’t

 Leave with the pain of code duplication, maybe it’s no so bad in the end, and the code is actually not exactly the same.

+Some level of code duplication is healthy and allows you to iterate and evolve code faster.
+TODO

+I think the higher level of the code, the longer you should wait with abstracting it.
+Low level utility abstractions are much more obvious than business logic.
+TODO

+TODO: Anti dry example: large multi team projects.
+New requirements for one team may not work for another team and break their code.
+Hard to test.
+Balance between flexibility and consistency.
+It’s nice to have a global Button component but if it’s too flexible and you have 10 variations, it will be hard to choose the right one.
+If it’s too strict, developers will create their own buttons

-`util` and `utils` (what about them?): keep each function in it’s own file
+TODO: `util` and `utils` (what about them?): keep each function in it’s own file

 ```js
 // my_feature_util.js